 Retroperitoneal (abdominal) tissues: People with retroperitoneal tissues affected by IgG4-RD may not have symptoms, or they may have flank or back pain.
 Retroperitoneal fibrosis can compress the ureters (tubes that carry urine from the kidneys to the bladder) which blocks urine flow and increases pressure in the kidneys, which can damage them.
 Sometimes the walls of the aorta are affected, which can lead to an aortic aneurysm Abdominal Aortic Aneurysms Abdominal aortic aneurysms are bulges (dilations) in the wall of the aorta in the part that passes through the abdomen (abdominal aorta).
 Abdominal aortic aneurysms typically slowly expand and... read more .

-Salivary and lacrimal glands: These glands, if affected, usually cause painless, noticeable swelling on both sides of the face, below the chin, or over the outer portion of the upper eyelids.
+Salivary and lacrimal glands: These glands, if affected, usually cause painless, noticeable swelling on one or both sides of the face, below the chin, or over the outer portion of the upper eyelids.
 Dry mouth and/or eyes are uncommon.

-Orbit: People with IgG4-RD affecting the orbits, particularly the muscles controlling the eyeballs, may develop bulging of the eyes (proptosis Eyes, Bulging Bulging or protruding of one or both eyes is called proptosis or exophthalmos.
+Orbit: People with IgG4-RD affecting the orbits, particularly the muscles controlling the eyeballs, may develop bulging of the eyes ( proptosis Eyes, Bulging Bulging or protruding of one or both eyes is called proptosis or exophthalmos.
 Exophthalmos is usually used when describing bulging eyes caused by Graves disease, a disorder causing overactivity... read more ), swelling and pain around the eyes, or pain when moving the eyes.

 Lungs: If IgG4-RD affects the lungs, people may not have symptoms or may have a cough, shortness of breath, or sharp pain when inhaling, often due to inflammation of the pleura (the two thin layers of tissue that separate the lungs from the chest wall).